 As far as the rumors and reports go, it is expected that the company will increase the number of devices in G-series from three to four, meaning that we might see Moto G7 Play, Moto G7 Plus and another Moto G7 Power in addition to the regular Moto G7.

-According to the previous leaks and renders, the Moto G7 will bear a glass and aluminum construction housing a large camera module on the rear, reminiscent to the Moto G6 lineup.
+According to the previous leaks and renders, the Moto G7 will bear a glass and aluminium construction housing a large camera module on the rear, reminiscent of the Moto G6 lineup.

 Furthermore, another leak shows that Motorola is working on a Qi wireless charging pad and provided that no Moto device supports Wireless charging at the moment, it is a direct hint towards the possibility of G7 having support for Wireless charging.